Powered by MOMENTUM MEDIA

 “These changes are meant to ensure that the client will be provided with the advice that they seek and in a way that is clear and concise, and easy to understand.
 More importantly, in simplifying this process it is expected to reduce the cost and the time taken to produce statements of advice in that they are being replaced,” van Manen said.

-He explained that he is not of the view that statements of advice (SOAs) should be removed altogether, because “I think the agreement between the adviser and the client should be in written form”.
+He explained that he was not of the view that statements of advice (SOAs) should be removed altogether, because “I think the agreement between the adviser and the client should be in written form”.

 “These changes also ensure that the advice provided to the client is directly relevant to the scope of advice sought.”

-The bill was seconded by shadow financial services minister Luke Howarth, who commended van Manen in Parliament and reiterated what he perceives are Labor’s failures on the advice front.
+The bill was seconded by shadow financial services minister Luke Howarth, who commended van Manen in parliament and reiterated what he perceives are Labor’s failures on the advice front.

 “Labor’s inaction, the Albanese government’s inaction, on financial advice reforms is leaving Australians under advised and underinsured.
 Now, it’s been 689 days since Michelle Levy handed down to the Albanese government her Quality of Advice Review final report,” Howarth said.